 Responsive parenting is often accused of creating “spoiled” children.
-Some people who struggle to see the connection between being responsive and emotional growth will, at times, accuse responsive parents of “spoiling” their children, by trying to regularly attend to their emotional needs and refraining from using punitive parenting strategies.
-What’s unfortunate is that if you don’t have an in-depth understanding of Attachment theory, all the critics can seem quite right.
+Some people who struggle to see the connection between being responsive and emotional intelligence, will, at times, accuse responsive parents of “spoiling” their children.
+Usually the responsive parent is simply trying to regularly attend to their child’s emotional needs and refraining from using punitive parenting strategies.
+What’s unfortunate is that if you don’t have an understanding of Attachment theory, all the critics can seem quite right.
+In order to develop an avoidant attachment quality in your child, one must use the powerful instincts behind a child’s need to attach, as a way to manipulate them into being compliant.
+Secure attachment is developed through being responsive to those needs and trying not to impose your own emotional needs onto your child

 A small child who’s needs are regularly met with love, empathy and compassion will continue to seek this support.
 This may look like crying, hugging, physical attachment to the caregiver and sometimes whining.”

-As securely attached children find their voice, they can sometimes be demanding, forgetting the societal norms of politeness and not caring too much because they are not scared of the consequences of forgetting to “say please”.
-They just “say please” after they are gently reminded to do so.
+As securely attached children find their voice, they can sometimes appear demanding, forgetting the societal norms of politeness, and not caring too much because they are not scared of the consequences of forgetting to “say please”.
+Instead, of expecting a small child to always remember their manners, we can try and always remember ours and model saying please, in hopes that they pick up on it someday.

-The child who has had their needs ignored or dealt with using hostility or ambivalence, will begin to ignore their own needs and accommodate to the emotional needs of their parent in an effort to please them (if that sounds appealing to you, please seek therapy before becoming a parent or an educator).
-This is where things get tricky. avoidant attachment mom is punitive in her approach to parenting and “trains” her child to adapt to her needs, rather than the other way around.
+The child who has had their needs ignored or dealt with using hostility or ambivalence, will begin to ignore their own needs and accommodate to the emotional needs of their parent, in an effort to please them.
+This is often a tempting approach when one has experienced their own avoidant attachment relationship and lack of secure attachment.
+This is where things get tricky; a person with avoidant attachment, who has chosen to parent the same way, is often fixated on making their child “better.”
+Their approach to parenting is often focused on “training” their child to adapt to their needs and ideals, rather than the other way around.
 As a result, the child becomes focused on the parent’s happiness, instead of their own.
-This child will then exhibit the behaviours that the mother desires, further proving her point that the way she parents is creating a polite, obedient and respectful child who does what they are told and doesn’t put up any fuss.
+This child will often exhibit the behaviours that the parent desires, further proving their point that the way they parent is creating a polite, obedient and respectful child who does what they are told and doesn’t put up any fuss.

 But is that really the goal?
-Sleep training is an excellent example of how this myth of the spoiled child is negatively impacting even the earliest emotional development of our children.
-Sleep trained children can often appear to be “perfect angels” which then confuses responsive parents and gives fuel to the sleep training fire.
+Sleep training is an excellent example of how this myth of the spoiled child can negatively impact even the earliest emotional development of our children.
+Sleep trained children can often appear to be “perfect angels” which then confuses responsive parents and gives fuel to the sleep training rhetoric.
 The answer is avoidant attachment- children who’s needs are not usually met or met with frustration and hostility become focused on pleasing the caregiver.
 They begin to ignore their own bodily cues and adapt to the emotional needs of their parents.

 By not responding to their night-time needs, parents are sending the message that “your feelings are not valid, your needs are not important to me, leaving me alone while I sleep is more important than your need for comfort, food, warmth, a burp.”
 Instinctually the child will try to turn off their bodily cues, try and silence them so they can appease the needs of the caregiver.
 They begin to learn that the more they try and follow what the caregiver wants, the more time the caregiver spends with them.
 Because young children need human interaction to survive, this actually overrides their other needs in some cases.
 For some children this is easy, for others, many others, it is very hard to constantly try and please a caregiver.
 Especially since children are egocentric and have very little knowledge of the external world, so every time the caregiver is upset, they assume it is their fault.
 They also lack impulse control and will continue to act like children (which is often incorrectly termed “misbehaving”) and then are punished for being playful or having emotions.
 This can have a profound impact on emotional and social development, as well as cognitive development because their play and/or emotions have been stifled.